strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 You can copy this proposed partition reassignment and paste it in a local `reassignment.json` file

-Edit the `reassignment.json` to remove a replica from each partition
+Edit the `reassignment.json` to remove a replica from each partition, for example using `jq` to simply remove the last replica in the list for each partition of the topic:

 ```sh
 echo "$( jq 'del(.partitions[].replicas[3])' reassignment.json)" > reassignment.json
 ```

-We then copy the `reassignment.json` file to the interactive pod container.
+We then copy the modified `reassignment.json` file to the interactive pod container.

 ```sh
 kubectl cp reassignment.json my-pod:/tmp/reassignment.json